-- (b) specific requirements for high-risk AI systems and obligations for operators of such systems; - (c) harmonised transparency rules for certain AI systems intended to interact with natural persons, emotion recognition systems and biometric categorisation systems, and AI systems used to generate or manipulate image, audio or video content; - (d) rules on market monitoring, and market surveillance and governance.; - (e) measures in support of innovation.
+- (c) harmonised transparency rules for certain AI systems; - (d) rules on market monitoring, market surveillance and governance; - (e) measures in support of innovation.

-Article 2 Scope
+Scope

-- 1. This Regulation applies to: - (a) providers placing on the market or putting into service AI systems in the Union, irrespective of whether those providers are physically present or established within the Union or in a third country; - (b) users of AI systems who are physically present or established located within the Union; - (c) providers and users of AI systems that who are physically present or established located in a third country, where the output produced by the system is used in the Union; - (d) importers and distributors of AI systems; - (e) product manufacturers placing on the market or putting into service an AI system together with their product and under their own name or trademark; - (f) authorised representatives of providers, which are established in the Union; - 2.
-For AI systems classified as high-risk AI systems in accordance with Articles 6(1) and 6(2) related to products covered by Union harmonisation legislation listed in Annex II, section B systems that are safety components of products or systems, or which are themselves products or systems, falling within the scope of the following acts only Articles 53 and 84 of this Regulation shall apply...
+- 1. This Regulation applies to: - (a) providers placing on the market or putting into service AI systems in the Union, irrespective of whether those providers are physically present or established within the Union or in a third country; - (b) users of AI systems who are physically present or established within the Union; - (c) providers and users of AI systems who are physically present or established in a third country, where the output produced by the system is used in the Union; - (d) importers and distributors of AI systems; - (e) product manufacturers placing on the market or putting into service an AI system together with their product and under their own name or trademark; - (f) authorised representatives of providers, which are established in the Union; - 2.
+For AI systems classified as high-risk AI systems in accordance with Articles 6(1) and 6(2) related to products covered by Union harmonisation legislation listed in Annex II, section B only Article 84 of this Regulation shall apply.
 Article 53 shall apply only insofar as the requirements for high-risk AI systems under this Regulation have been integrated under that Union harmonisation legislation.